opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 50335
 ```

-There are 2 ways of obtaining the number of records in a dataset.
+There are 2 ways of obtaining the number of records in a dataset:

-- use the `$count` query parameter (`$inlinecount` for protocol version 3.0).
+- Using the `$count` query parameter (`$inlinecount` for protocol version 3.0)

-- navigate to the count document for a resource.
-This is achieved by querying `/<dataset_id>/$count`.
+- Navigating to the count document for a resource.
+This is achieved by querying `/<dataset_id>/$count`

 These two methods have slightly different semantics:

-- the first one returns the count relative to the payload, taking all operations into account, except for paging and is
-returned along with the payload,
+- The first one returns the count relative to the payload, taking all operations into account, except for paging, and is returned along with the payload.
-- the second one returns the absolute resource count, irrespective of anything
+- The second one returns the absolute resource count, irrespective of anything
-other than the number of records present on the server and only returns the number, without any other information
+other than the number of records present on the server, and only returns the number without any other information.

 ## Sort